neorning97/Master-s-thesis/scripts/genepair/README.md

 ### Scenario setting (inter vs intra)

-Script 02 has a `"scenario"` setting in CONFIG:
+Script 02 has a `"scenario"` variable at the top:

 - `"inter"` — keep only gene pairs where the translocated gene and its neighbor are on **different chromosomes** (interchromosomal).
 Use this